sharmaeklavya2/blog-source/content/posts/juggling-101.md

 Don't even try to learn the shower before the cascade; it will make it more difficult to learn the cascade.

 You can find out how to learn the cascade by watching instructional videos.
-You can many such videos on YouTube if you search 'cascade juggling tutorial' (for example, [this video](https://www.youtube.com/watch?v=x2_j6kMg1co) by Niels Duinker).
+You can find many such videos on YouTube if you search 'cascade juggling tutorial' (for example, [this video](https://www.youtube.com/watch?v=x2_j6kMg1co) by Niels Duinker).

 If you practice the cascade for around 15 minutes a day, you'll be able to learn it in around a week.